A Rank-Based Sequential Test of Independence: Proofs

 because $q^{(d)}$ is constant on the rectangles $\Bkld$.
 If $(r_0, s_0)$ is a Lebesgue point of $q$, then

-by Theorem 7.10 of \citeA{Rudin1987}, because $q$ is Lebesgue integrable.
+by Theorem 7.10 of \citet{Rudin1987}, because $q$ is Lebesgue integrable.
 Since the Lebesgue points of $q$ have measure $1$ and because $x\log(x) \geq -\exp(-1)$ for all $x \geq 0$, we can apply Fatou's Lemma to obtain

-where the last inequality is again due to the data processing inequality.
-Notice that part (ii) would directly follow from Theorem 21 of \citeA{vanErven2014} if the sequence of grid sizes $(d_k)_{k \in \mathbb{N}}$ was such that $d_{k+1}$ is a multiple of $d_k$ for all $k \in \mathbb{N}$.
+where the second last line applies Jensen's inequality, analogously to the proof of part (i).
+Notice that part (ii) would also follow from Theorem 21 of \citet{vanErven2014} if the sequence of grid sizes $(d_k)_{k \in \mathbb{N}}$ was such that $d_{k+1}$ is a multiple of $d_k$ for all $k \in \mathbb{N}$.

 For the last part, if $Q$ is not absolutely continuous with respect to the Lebesgue measure, then there exist $\delta \in [0,1)$, a Lebesgue density $p$, and a probability measure measure $\nu$ singular with respect to the Lebesgue measure on $[0,1]^2$ such that for all Lebesgue measurable sets $B \subseteq [0,1]^2$,